• Home »

 Maybe you opened an extra account to grab a better interest rate or to keep spending money separate.
 Over time, these small choices pile up, and soon you’re checking three balances just to plan one purchase.
 That’s when small things start slipping.

 This isn’t about having too much.
 It’s about having too much to keep track of.
+Without proper structure or a treasury management approach, even simple financial decisions can start to feel complicated.
 When your money lives in too many places, it can feel like you’re always one step behind, even when you’re doing everything right.

 Why People End Up With So Many Accounts